Virtual-Coffee/VC-Community-Docs/docs/coffees/mcs/README.md

 Welcome all new faces via chat and let them know we will get started and will be generally chatting for about 5 minutes to let everyone get settled.

-Pre-chat chaos.
+**_Pre-chat chaos commences._**

 ### Welcome Announcements Script

 > [!NOTE]
 > While the welcome is happening, the Zoom host of the day creates the breakout rooms.
+Signal to the host to open the rooms once you've finished reading the welcome announcements.

 Hello, and welcome to Virtual Coffee!